-Rather than having to repay the debts immediately or face closure, once agreed, a CVA can give you a period of up to five years to repay all or a proportion of the money you owe.
-That can reduce the strain on your business’s cash-flow and provide the breathing space you need to continue to trade and turn your business around.
+Rather than having to repay the debts immediately or face closure, once agreed, a CVA can give you up to five years to repay all or a proportion of the money you owe.
+That can reduce the strain on your business’s cash flow and provide the breathing space you need to continue to trade and turn your business around.

 But no formal insolvency procedure is a walk in the park.
-There are certainly some pretty compelling advantages associated with a CVA, but there are also a number of potential disadvantages of this course of action too.
+There are certainly some pretty compelling advantages associated with a CVA, but there are also several potential disadvantages of this course of action.

-In this guide, we’re going to explore the many advantages and disadvantages of a company voluntary arrangement to help you consider whether it could be the right option for you.
+In this guide, we will explore the many advantages and disadvantages of a company voluntary arrangement to help you consider whether it could be the right option for you.

 - What are the Advantages of a CVA?